-"NW Food Business 101" offers an overview of the key requirements for a useful food business plan and highlights some of the technical, product development, production, legal, insurance, marketing and distribution issues that affect new enterprises in the food industry, according to Aaron Johnson, food business strategy specialist at the Food Innovation Center.
+"NW Food Business 101" offers an overview of the key requirements for a useful food business plan and highlights some of the technical, product development, production, legal, and marketing issues that affect new enterprises in the food industry, according to Aaron Johnson, food business strategy specialist at the Food Innovation Center.

 Click photos to see a full-size version.
 Right click and save image to download.